Defect-induced spin textures in magnetic solids: Noncoplanar spin textures

+where $D$ is the dimensionality of space.
+For a source torque described by the lowest multipole $M$, the lond-distance behavior changes to

-If the source has higher multiples than $M$, then one may observe faster decay along special directions where the contributions of the lowest multipole vanishes owing to symmetry similar to the discussion in Sec.~IIA for the $\sqrt{3}\times\sqrt{3}$ state in KAF.
+If the source has higher multiples than $M$, then one may observe a faster decay along special directions where the contributions of the lowest multipole vanishes owing to symmetry similar to the discussion in Sec.~IIA.